You are here:

 Infection.
 Invasion of body tissues by bacteria or other tiny invaders that cause illness.

-NIAMS gratefully acknowledges the assistance of the following individuals in the preparation and review of previous versions of this booklet: Carl Baker, M.D., and Alan Moshell, M.D., NIAMS; Jean Bystryn, M.D., New York University School of Medicine; Luis Diaz, M.D., the University of North Carolina, Chapel Hill; and John Stanley, M.D., the University of Pennsylvania School of Medicine.
+The NIAMS gratefully acknowledges the assistance of the following individuals in preparation and review of the original version of this publication: Carl Baker, M.D., and Alan Moshell, M.D., NIAMS/NIH; Jean Bystryn, M.D., New York University School of Medicine, New York, NY; Luis Diaz, M.D., University of North Carolina, Chapel Hill, NC; and John Stanley, M.D., University of Pennsylvania School of Medicine, Philadelphia, PA.
+Cori Vanchirei was the author of this publication.

 For Your Information